fuzzah/nvim-ide/README.md

 docker run --pull=never --rm -v /your/sources:/src -it fuzzah-nvim-ide
 ```

 Note, that nvim is symlinked to vim.
-Also python and pip are symlinks to their latest versions.

 # FAQ